Marie20767/load-balancer/README.md

-I implemented my own load balancer in Go and explored 2 load balancing strategies:
+Implementation of a load balancer in Go, using 2 load balancing algorithms:

 - weighted round robin
 - geo-based in combination with consistent haching